shmincky1/wpdmvhscam/README.md

-# A web page construction school project using Dreamweaver
+# A web page construction school project using Dreamweaver (at least for a part of it)
 Stuff to do:
-  -[do] ALL [the things]
-    -make all the pages and Stuff
-  -staff.html
-  -in middle of kennel.html
-  -ADD SHADOWS
+  -ADD SHADOWS AND CORNERS